Database Settings

 recognition.db

-To make your application run fast and smoothly, it is recommended to check and optimize your databases once in awhile.
-This could be achieved with the menu option Maintenance tool section for details.
-A recommended tool is SQLite Browser, a high quality and easy to use visual tool for managing database objects.
-For Ubuntu and its derivatives, it could be retrieved using sudo apt install sqlitebrowser.
-Now you can switch to the directory where databases are stored and visualize the database contents.
+The SQLite Browser, is a high quality and easy to use visual tool for managing database objects, that we highly recommend.
+For Ubuntu and its derivatives, it can be installed using sudo apt install sqlitebrowser.
+Then you can switch to the directory where the digiKam databases are stored in order to visualize the database contents.

 备注